St Mary Redcliffe Pipe Walk

 St Mary Redcliffe Pipe Walk is an annual tradition which sees participants follow the route of a conduit that runs from a water source in the Knowle area of Bristol to the church of St Mary Redcliffe, a distance of approximately 2 miles.
 New participants on the walk are traditionally 'bumped' on marker stones that record the route of the pipe.
 The tradition of the walk may date back to 1190 when Robert de Berkeley donated the water to the people of the parish.
 It has been called "the oldest observed custom of its kind".

 History

-The church of St Mary Redcliffe is a grade 1 listed building, and although the earliest surviving fabric of the building dates back to the late 12th century, it is likely that these has been a church on the site since Saxon times.
+The church of St Mary Redcliffe is a Grade I listed building, and although the earliest surviving fabric of the building dates back to the late 12th century, it is likely that these has been a church on the site since Saxon times.
 The area of Redcliffe is now part of the city of Bristol, however historically it was outside the city boundaries and a strong local rivalry developed between inhabitants of the two areas.
 Despite their close geographical locations the relatively deep River Avon, Bristol, now part of Bristol Harbour, historically separated the two.